Kai!

-"Kai!" is a song by Nigerian rapper Olamide and Wizkid.
-The song is an afrobeats vibe released on 28 April 2025 through YBNL Nation and Empire Distribution as the lead single from the former's eleventh studio album Olamidé (2025).
+"Kai!" is a song by Nigerian rapper Olamide and Nigerian singer Wizkid.
+The song is an afrobeats track released on 28 April 2025 through YBNL Nation and Empire Distribution as the lead single from the former's eleventh studio album Olamidé (2025).

 Background

-"Kai!" is a feel-good and dance ready afrobeats sounds packed with swagger, nightlife buzz, and cheeky flirtation.
-The release of "Kai!" coincided with the announcement of the release of Olamide's eleventh studio album Olamidè on June 3, 2025.
+The release of "Kai!" coincided with the announcement of the release of Olamide's eleventh studio album, Olamidè, on June 3, 2025.

 Music video

-The video for "Kai! dropped on 29th April, 2025 and it was directed by Jyde Ajala.
+The music video for "Kai! dropped on 29th April, 2025 and it was directed by Jyde Ajala.